carrierwaveuploader/carrierwave/README.md

 ### Create versions from existing versions

-Sometimes, for performance reasons, maybe interesting to create new versions from existing ones, instead of from the original file.
-I.e.: if your uploader generates versions cropping an image, it will take fewer time if the crop is done from a small image than from a big image.
+For performance reasons, it is often useful to create versions from existing ones instead of using the original file.
+If your uploader generates several versions where the next is smaller than the last, it will take less time to generate from a smaller, already processed image.

 ```ruby
 class MyUploader < CarrierWave::Uploader::Base